Eagle Farm - Pinkenba

 Eagle Farm - Pinkenba features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-At the latest Census in Eagle Farm - Pinkenba, 12.0% of dwellings were houses while 88.0% were other types such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Brisbane metropolitan area's dwelling composition of 73.5% houses and 26.5% other dwellings.
-Home ownership in Eagle Farm - Pinkenba stood at 17.8%, with mortgaged dwellings at 21.8% and rented ones at 60.4%.
-The median monthly mortgage repayment in the area was $1,955, surpassing Brisbane metro's average of $1,863.
-Meanwhile, the median weekly rent figure was $450 compared to Brisbane metro's $380.
-Nationally, Eagle Farm - Pinkenba's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Eagle Farm - Pinkenba's dwelling structure, as per the latest Census, consisted of 12.0% houses and 88.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Brisbane metro's 73.5% houses and 26.5% other dwellings.
+Home ownership in Eagle Farm - Pinkenba was at 17.8%, with mortgaged dwellings at 21.8% and rented ones at 60.4%.
+The median monthly mortgage repayment in the area was $1,955, higher than Brisbane metro's $1,863.
+The median weekly rent figure was $450, compared to Brisbane metro's $380.
+Nationally, Eagle Farm - Pinkenba's mortgage repayments were higher at $1,955 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing